 From 1981 to 1989 and 1993 to 2001, Juster practiced law at the firm Arnold & Porter, where he became a senior partner.
 His work involved international arbitration and litigation, corporate counseling, regulatory matters, and international trade and transactions.
 Among his noteworthy cases was the representation of the Government of Panama-in-exile against the Noriega regime.
 In that matter, he coordinated a broad legal strategy that secured the overseas assets of the Government of Panama and helped institute sanctions against the Noriega regime, which was eventually ousted from office.
 The President of Panama subsequently awarded Juster the Vasco Núñez de Balboa en el Grado de Gran Cruz Decoration and Medal.

 Juster also has served as a Visiting Fellow at Harvard’s Kennedy School of Government in 2010, a Member of the U.S. President’s Advisory Committee for Trade Policy and Negotiations from 2007 to 2010, a Visiting Fellow at the Council on Foreign Relations in 1993, a law clerk to Judge James L. Oakes of the U.S. Court of Appeals for the Second Circuit from 1980 to 1981, and at the National Security Council in 1978.
 In addition, he has served as the Chairman of the Advisory Committee of Harvard’s Weatherhead Center for International Affairs, the Chairman of Freedom House, the Vice Chairman of the Asia Foundation, and a member of the Trilateral Commission.
-He is currently on the Board of Governors of the East-West Center, and a member of the Council on Foreign Relations, the American Academy of Diplomacy, and the Council of American Ambassadors.
+He is currently on the Board of Governors of the East-West Center, the Board of Directors of the American Ditchley Foundation, and a member of the Council on Foreign Relations, the American Academy of Diplomacy, and the Council of American Ambassadors.